Christmas Salad

 • Turn this Christmas Salad into a summer supper with pineapple and sliced grilled chicken on top.

-• Instead of Feta cheese, substitute it for goat cheese, cubed mozzarella, blue cheese, or ricotta cheese for a different taste.
+• Substitute the feta cheese for goat cheese, cubed mozzarella, blue cheese, or ricotta cheese for a different taste.

 • Slivered almonds, sunflower seeds, pistachios, or cashews would be a delicious substitute for walnuts or pecans.